start portlet menu bar

 Are property line records always accurate?

 Deeds and other public records may not always contain accurate descriptions of your property lines.
 For example, the description of a property line in your deed may not agree with the description of the property line in your neighbor’s deed.
-It’s possible your plat map will not agree with your deed.
-Online platforms may not be accurate either.
+It’s also possible your plat map will not agree with your deed.
+Online platforms may not be accurate, either.
 As a result, consider getting a professional survey.

 Think about hiring a professional surveyor to find your property lines

 You might consider hiring a professional surveyor to find your property lines before you begin expensive projects like building an addition to your home or a new structure on your land.
 A surveyor will find your property lines by researching records and reviewing the history of the property.
-The cost of this survey can range from $300 to $700 depending on the size, location, and history of the property.
-But this cost can be worth it if it helps you avoid problems later.
+The cost of this survey can range from $300 to $700, depending on the size, location, and history of the property.
+However, this cost can be worth it if it helps you avoid problems later.

 What is a property easement?